 (year to 4 April 2019)

 Equipsme offers affordable and simple health insurance for businesses who give staff better access to healthcare.
-Plans start at £7 per person per month and include private physiotherapy appointments in addition to a remote GP service, NHS-registered doctors offering consultations by phone or video, private prescription delivery, an online health check and access to AXA PPP healthcare’s nurse helpline.
+Plans start at £8 per person per month and include private physiotherapy appointments in addition to a remote GP service, NHS-registered doctors offering consultations by phone or video, private prescription delivery, an online health check and access to AXA Health’s nurse helpline.

 Equipsme was the first new health insurance provider in over a decade when it launched 18 months ago.